katkan746/HoneyPot/README.md

 caught, in [`dionaea/detection-rules.yara`](dionaea/detection-rules.yara), and its indicators in [`dionaea/indicators/`](dionaea/indicators/).

-**One caveat on that report.** It analyses roughly thirteen hours of 17 August — 990 connection events — not the full five-day window behind the 14k figure above.
-The rotated log archives and the sensor's SQLite database could not be read with the tooling available.
-This is the retention design working as intended rather than data loss, but every figure in that report is scoped to the readable subset and should not be read as characterising the full window.

 ## Scope

 One sensor, five days, passive collection only.
 Nothing was scanned, probed or contacted.
-All enrichment used passive sources: registry records, Team Cymru DNS, and historical Shodan data.
+All enrichment used passive sources and historical Shodan data.
 No malware binaries and no captured private keys are committed to this repository.

-The sensor's identity is removed throughout — not only its IP address but its hostname, administrative username, non-standard SSH port and hosting provider.
-Together those would link this analysis to the account that pays for the machine.
-Note that raw honeypot data contains these values even where the analysis does not: at least one FTP scanner probe echoes the sensor's public address back at it.
-Re-check before publishing any further raw extract.